pottendo/pottendo-Pi1541/README.md

 make
 ```
 this downloads the necessary files in the current directory.
-copy the content to you Pi1541 SDCard in the directlry
+copy the content to you Pi1541 SDCard in the directory
   `firmware/`
 it should look like this:
 ```